 There is some evidence from neuroscience that the motivation associated with rewards can influence the rate at which pupils learn – and that this impact might be increased through the use of uncertain rewards.
 The EEF and Wellcome funded this evaluation to see if these neuroscientific findings would translate to improved pupil outcomes in the classroom.

-Children in both test- and game-based Sci-napse classes made a small amount less progress than pupils in the comparison classes.
+- Children in both test- and game-based Sci-napse classes made less progress than pupils in the comparison classes.
 The difference in scores is not “statistically significant”.
 This means that the statistical evidence does not meet the threshold set by the evaluator to conclude that the true impact was not zero.
 This finding has moderate to high security.

 - Only 54% of teachers in the test-based Sci-napse classes and 29% of in the game-based classes met the minimum requirements of the interventions.
 This meant using questions in some, most or all of their lessons – and, for the game-based intervention, making use of escalating points and the wheel of fortune.